agsh/yapople/README.md

 The design propose of the library is simplicity.
 A lot of common tasks with you POP3 mailbox doesn't require knowledge of the eleven POP3 commands.
 You just want to retrieve some messages from your mailbox and that's all!
-So here is quick example how to do this with `yapople`:
+So here is quick example how to do this with 'yapople':

 ```javascript
 var Client = require('yapople').Client;